Year 4 – Elm Class

 Welcome to Elm Class.

-Elm Class is where you will find our Year 4 pupils.
+Elm Class is where you will find our Year 3 pupils.
 The class are lucky enough to share the room with lots of adults to help us.
-Miss Morris, Mrs Wellings, Mr Smith and Mrs Meredith join the class in their learning adventures every day, while Miss Holding and Miss Mitchell come and join the fun at different points during the week.
+Class teacher Miss Morris is joined by teaching assistants Mr Thomas, Mrs Chevins and Miss Stockton.

 We love to learn!
 We are creative, experimental, inquisitive investigators.
 Our lessons are filled with the sharing of ideas and interesting discussions, exploring new topics and new skills.
 We use fun and engaging stimulus for lessons to ensure that every day is a new adventure.
 We strive to fire us the imagination and create experiences that the children will remember.
 Our independence is developing as well as our independent thinking and decision making.
 We use these skills and the resources around our room to help us in our lessons.
 We are currently following the adventures of another great explorer, Sir Ernest Shackleton and his expedition to Antarctica.
 After half term we will be starting our science project by studying in depth the fundamentals of electricity and sound.
 These are also the lessons that will get your child talking at home, so you might enjoy finding out a little about the topics they are learning so you can chat about them together.